smnnlt/sportsdata/README.md

 Small datasets for teaching and learning:

--   `rioathletics`: Medal winners in three athletic disciplines of the Rio 2016 Olympic Games.
+-   `rioathletics`: Competitors in three athletic disciplines of the Rio 2016 Olympic Games.
 -   `swimstars`: Data on some of the best swimmers in history.

 ## Installation